dogweather/forkful/content/en/php/strings/interpolating-a-string.md

   \ and\u2026"
 lastmod: '2024-03-13T22:45:00.154024-06:00'
 model: gpt-4-1106-preview
-summary: "String interpolation lets you inject variable values directly into a string.\
+summary: String interpolation lets you inject variable values directly into a string.
-  \ Programmers use it to weave variables into text, making the code cleaner and\u2026"
 title: Interpolating a string
 weight: 8
 ---